aplus-framework/http-client/guide/index.rst

         file_put_contents(__DIR__ . '/video.mp4', $data, FILE_APPEND);
     }); // static

-Note that when this function is set the response body will be set to an empty string.

 A simpler way is to use the ``setDownloadFile`` function, which requires the file path in the first parameter and allows you to overwrite the file in the second parameter: